Select Vehicle:

 Avalanche Instrument Cluster Replacement Process:

-4. Activate Lifetime Warranty - ship us your old broken cluster with the free return shipping label.
+- Activate Warranty - ship us your old broken cluster with the free return shipping label.

 Unlike other companies, we don't stop at "fixing" just one problem.
 Our engineers completely rebuild ALL parts, to dealership standards.
 Perfect for business or at-home repair.